naiyt/kandr/README.md

-Solutions from the book "C Programming Language"
+Solutions from "The C Programming Language"
 ================================================

 While I've learned a fair amount of C++ in school, I've realized my basic C Knowledge is lacking.
 I've thus decided to read through all of "The C Programming Language" by Kernighan and Ritchie, and do all of the excercises they recommend.
 For fun and glory!